-The suppliers to Glencore Agri are producers, farming co-operatives, processing plants, local exporters and global merchants.
+The suppliers to Glencore Agri are farmers, farming cooperatives, processing plants, local exporters and global merchants.
 Glencore Agri does not have long-term supply contracts with global merchants but does occasionally transact with them on a spot basis.
 The supply base is very diverse and fragmented.
 Glencore Agri generally enters into commitments to buy agricultural products only as part of specific marketing activities within the course of a crop season.

-With respect to grains, Glencore Agri typically buys grains from producers at local spot prices for delivery to silos.
-Whilst grain from Australia, Canada or Europe is occasionally procured pursuant to forward agreements, Glencore Agri does not generally have long-term supply contracts in place with producers.
-Glencore Agri does, however, have long-term relationships with its important suppliers.
-Global markets, particularly on the supply side, are highly fragmented and, in many countries, Glencore Agri procures grain directly from the producer.
+With respect to grains, Glencore Agri typically buys grains from farmers at local spot prices for delivery to silos.
+Whilst grain from Australian, Canadian or European farmers is occasionally procured pursuant to forward agreements, Glencore Agri does not generally have long-term supply contracts in place with farmers.
+Glencore Agri does, however, have long-term relationships with important suppliers.
+Global markets, particularly on the supply side, are highly fragmented and, in many countries, Glencore Agri procures grain directly from the farmer.
 North Africa, the Middle East and Asia are the prime importers.

-Glencore Agri processes, handles and markets oils (including most edible oils and biodiesel).
-Source seeds/beans primarily originate from Argentina, Brazil, Canada, Australia, the EU and Ukraine.
+Glencore Agri processes, handles and markets oils (including most edible oils and biodiesel) and their source seeds/beans, with sourcing primarily from Argentina, Brazil, Canada, Australia, the EU and Ukraine.